mgsosna/mattsosna.com/_posts/careers/2020-12-15-DS-transition-4.md

 4. Functions within scripts grouped into [**classes**](https://www.programiz.com/python-programming/class)
 5. Classes grouped into [**modules**](https://www.learnpython.org/en/Modules_and_Packages)

 Production-level Python is best at the fifth level of organization, where code can easily be added, modified, and reused across contexts.
-A team's code will be organized into **classes**, which are templates of code with attributes and methods, that can be *instantiated*.
+A team's code will typically be organized into **modules** based on company products (e.g. "data quality detectors," "price forecasters," "customer churn predictors"), which in turn contain **classes** with collections of functions that work together.
 Below is a brief example with a class called `Student`.

 ```python
 class Student: